Word of the week

 What is obloquy?

 Word count: 244 words Reading time: about 1 minute Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: obloquy.
 I have to confess.
 I’d never heard the word obloquy before reading Salman Rushdie’s autobiography, Joseph Anton.
-I […]
+I like to think of myself […]

 What is obloquy?
 Read More »